SpicyPizza/create-envfile/README.md

-# Create Envfile Github Action
+# Create Dotenv File Github Action

-**Name: SpicyPizza/create-envfile@v1**
+**Name: actually-colab/github-action-create-env-file@v1**

-Github Action to create a .env file with Github Secrets
+Github Action to create a dotenv file

 ## Usage

 The action looks for environment variables that start with `INPUT_ENVKEY_` and creates an envfile with them.
 To add a key to the envfile, add a key/pair to the `with:` section.
-It must begin with `envkey_`.
+It must begin with `ENVKEY`.

 ```yml
 name: Create envfile